oracle/macaron/docs/source/pages/using.rst

 Verifying provenance expectations in CUE language
 -------------------------------------------------

-When a project generates SLSA provenances, you can add a build expectation in the form of a `Configure Unify Execute (CUE) <https://cuelang.org/>`_ policy to check the content of provenances.
+When a project generates provenances, you can add a build expectation in the form of a `Configure Unify Execute (CUE) <https://cuelang.org/>`_ policy to check the content of provenances.
 For instance, the expectation can specify the accepted GitHub Actions workflows that trigger a build, which can prevent using artifacts built from attackers workflows.